MotusWTS/motusServer/inst/doc/status_api.md

       - projectID: integer; motus ID of project user assigned file to
       - jobID: integer; motus ID of job file was processed by
       - ts: double; unix timestamp of file upload time
-      - contents: string; listing of file contents, if an archive.
+      - contents: string; listing of file contents, if file is an archive and `listContents` is true.
 Otherwise, "".
+      - sha1: string of hex digits; sha1 hash of uploaded file

    Otherwise, an error message is returned in item `error`.

 ## Changelog ##

+2018-01-30
+   `get_upload_info`:
+      - no longer for admin users only
+      - return error if specified file does not belong to a project user has permissions to
+      - allow query by sha1 hash instead of uploadID
+      - allow specifying `listContents=false` for lightweight test of file existence

 2018-01-29
    - `list_jobs` now supports `"serno":"XXX"` in its `selector` field, to extract top-level jobs